 Sublimation for Dark Materials

 If you’ve never used heat transfers before, check out my post How to Sublimate on Dark Shirts.
 It explains how to use transfer paper on dark shirts and other dark garments in lieu of sublimation.

 For example, in order to get started on 4th of July accessories, I used StarCraft for Dark Materials Inkjet Printable Transfers on a dark, polyester trucker hat .
+You can also use HTVRONT Heat Transfer Paper for Dark Fabrics.
 It allowed me to use a brightly colored flag design on a dark blank and have the entire design show completely.